vvolhejn/fastrtc/docs/vad_gallery.md

     stream.ui.launch()
     ```

-3. Open a [PR](https://github.com/freddyaboulton/fastrtc/edit/main/docs/vad_gallery.md)to add your model to the gallery!
+3. Open a [PR](https://github.com/freddyaboulton/fastrtc/edit/main/docs/vad_gallery.md) to add your model to the gallery!
 Ideally you model package should be pip installable so other can try it out easily.